hexcowboy/djaptcha/README.md

 DJAPTCHA_MAX_TRIES = 10 # Maximum amount of tries before user can't generate new captchas DJAPTCHA_LENGTH = 6 # Length of the captcha (example: 'F7W8MG' has a length of 6)
 DJAPTCHA_CHARACTERS = 'ABCEFGHJKLMNPRSTUVWXYZ' # Characters allowed in the captcha
+# The following two settings require you to set STATIC_URL and STATICFILES_DIRS in your settings.
 DJAPTCHA_URL = STATIC_URL + 'captcha/' # The URL that end users can access captcha images at
 DJAPTCHA_DIR = 'static/captcha/' # The local directory your captcha images should be stored in DJAPTCHA_EXPIRY = 5 # Length in minutes before the captcha and image are deleted